crytic/building-secure-contracts/not-so-smart-contracts/substrate/arithmetic_overflow/README.md

    }
 ```

-The sender of the extrinsic can exploit this vulnerability by causing `update_sender` to underflow, which artificially inflates their balance.
+The sender of the extrinsic can exploit this vulnerability by causing `update_sender` to underflow, thus artificially inflating their balance.

-**Note**: Aside from the stronger mitigations mentioned below, a check to make sure that `sender` has at least `amount` balance would have also prevented an underflow.
+**Note**: In addition to the stronger mitigations mentioned below, checking to make sure that `sender` has at least `amount` balance would have also prevented an underflow.

 # Mitigations